 A Board Control Manual has been adopted which describes the high-level policy and decisionmaking arrangements within the Bank.
 The manual includes a schedule of matters reserved to the Board together with those items delegated to directors, Board and executive committees.
-Audit Committee - All members of the Audit Committee are non-executive directors.
-Executive members of the Board and other senior executives attend as required by the Chairman.
+Risk and Conduct Committee - The Board has delegated the management of risk and the conduct of business to the Risk and Conduct Committee to ensure that significant risks are identified, understood, assessed and managed and that good customer outcomes are achieved.
+It is responsible for the second line of defence of the business, ensuring that the level of assurance available to the Board is sufficient and appropriate.
+The committee comprises four non-executive directors and meets on a quarterly basis.